rokwire/rokwire-docs/writingstyleguide.md

 # Writing Style Guide

 ## GLOSSARY
-A list of terms or titles found in or relating to the Smart, Healthy Communities Initiative.
+A list of terms or titles found in or relating to Rokwire and the Smart, Healthy Communities Initiative.

 ## Titles